federecio/dropwizard-swagger/README.md

 Running in AWS
 --------------

 Whether this service is running on AWS is determined by checking for the presence of the folder "/var/lib/cloud".
-If the folder is actually present then the host Swagger should be bound to is set to the result of a GET request to "http://169.254.169.254/latest/meta-data/public-hostname/".
+If the folder is actually present then the host Swagger should be bound to is set to the result of a GET request to `http://169.254.169.254/latest/meta-data/public-hostname/`.

 Should the directory `/var/lib/cloud` not be present the host is set to the result of `InetAddress.getLocalHost().getHostName()` or `localhost`.

+__NOTE__: In order to run correctly in AWS, the VPC must have "DNS hostnames" enabled.
+Otherwise, the call to `http://169.254.169.254/latest/meta-data/public-hostname/` will return null.

 Manually setting the host name and the port number